 The primary goal of this law is the safety of workers on job sites.
 If the contractor or owner violates a safety requirement, then they could find themselves dealing with a fatal accident, and the violators will be held liable for the damages that came into existence as a result of not meeting those requirements.

-Who is Liable After I Sustain Injuries From A Construction Accident In Manhattan?
+Who is Liable After I Sustain a Construction Accident Injury In Manhattan?

 When in New York, you can’t miss noticing the many ongoing construction projects.
 Many people work in the construction industry.
 This is why there are clear laws to protect the rights of these workers.
 These laws also specify the parties to be held liable in the event of a construction-related accident.